 - Add coconut oil; then the onion and leek to pot.
 Stir well until soft.

-- Next, add garlic, AIP spice blend and bay leaves.
+- Next, add garlic, poultry seasoning and bay leaves.
 Stir well for about 30 seconds.
 Add chicken livers and stir until brown on the outside and no longer red or bloody-looking. (sorry for that)

 - Add in the sherry and continue to cook until the liquid is reduced, but not dry.

 - Add the liver mixture to a food processor and process until smooth.

 - To store, I like to fill freezer-safe four-ounce containers with the pate then add a little splash of olive oil to coat the top.
 Put about a half to one teaspoon of the olive oil on top, then swirl around to coat.
 This will help keep the pate fresh.